emmajanedrews/base-template/_posts/2017-11-02-unexpected-home-purchasing-costs-part-ii-maintenance-costs.md

 {% include youtube.html %}

-When buying a home, another unexpected cost you need to watch out for is the maintenance costs for that home.
+In addition to the costs I mentioned last time, another unexpected cost you need to watch out for is the maintenance for your home.

 When you rent a house, you don’t have the same external and internal maintenance duties you have when you buy a house.
 Of course, you don’t have the tax advantages either.